ghc/ghc/docs/users_guide/ghci.rst

 necessary libraries to load to) and port it will listen for the proxy to connect.

-Providing :ghc-flag:`-pgmi /path/to/iserv-proxy`, :ghc-flag:`-pgmo ⟨option⟩`
+Providing :ghc-flag:`-pgmi /path/to/iserv-proxy <-pgmi ⟨cmd⟩>`,
-and :ghc-flag:`-pgmo ⟨port⟩` in addition to :ghc-flag:`-fexternal-interpreter` will then make ghc go through the proxy instead.
+:ghc-flag:`-pgmo ⟨option⟩` and :ghc-flag:`-pgmo ⟨port⟩` in addition to :ghc-flag:`-fexternal-interpreter` will then make ghc go through the proxy instead.

 There are some limitations when using this.
 File and process IO will be executed on the target.
-As such packages like git-embed, file-embed and others might not behave as expected if the target and host do not share the same filesystem.
+As such packages like ``git-embed``, ``file-embed`` and others might not behave as expected if the target and host do not share the same filesystem.

 .. _ghci-faq: